 Lunar New Year (also known as Chinese New Year, or the Spring Festival) is an important holiday celebrated in China and by the Chinese diaspora all around the world.
 Lunar New Year starts on the first new moon of the year and ends with the first full moon, and is based on the Chinese lunisolar calendar.
-It’s a time to visit relatives and spend time with family, and traditionally was a way to honour ancestors and household deities.
-Here are a few other things you should know about Lunar New Year, and places to celebrate it in Australia.
+Traditionally, it was a way to honour ancestors and household deities.
+It’s also a time to visit relatives, spend time with friends and family, and exchange gifts.

 What is Lunar New Year?

 The legend of Nian explains some of the origins of Lunar New Year customs.
 Nian was a mythical creature who would attack villages before the Lunar New Year, but eventually, the villagers drove him off using red clothing, lanterns, and firecrackers.

 Where to Celebrate Lunar New Year in Australia

-- Chinese New Year at National Multicultural Festival (16th – 18th Feb)
+- Chinese New Year at National Multicultural Festival (15-17 February)

-- Hobart Chinese Lantern Festival (2nd Mar)
+- Chinese Lantern Festival (23 February)

 - Chinese New Year Festival at Darwin Turf Club (22-24 February)